benswift/dp17-uq/plan.md

-## Exploring the impact of model uncertainty in Fire & Flood disaster response scenarios
+## D) Exploring the impact of model uncertainty in Fire & Flood disaster response scenarios

-This one is more specific in its problem domain, which I think is helpful overall.
-Note though that we could use the fire/flood domains with one of the other "angles" listed here, or indeed we could replace these domains with others.

 ### The problem